Alex Lamontagne

-Alexandria Lamontagne-Maycock (born July 27, 1996) is a Canadian soccer player who plays as a forward for Rodez at the Division 1 Féminine.
+Alexandria Lamontagne-Maycock (born July 27, 1996) is a Canadian soccer player who plays as a forward for Saint-Étienne at the Division 1 Féminine.

 Early life

 Lamontagne was born in Richmond Hill, Ontario and moved to Whitby, Ontario at the age of seven.
 She began playing soccer at age four with Malvern SC.
 She initially played as a goalkeeper and defender, before eventually transitioning to an attacking role.
 Until the age of nine, she played on boys teams.
 She later played for Ajax United SC and Ajax SC.
 She also played for the Ontario provincial team.

 College career

 In 2014, she committed to the Syracuse University where she played for the women's soccer team.
 She scored her first goal on August 29, 2014 against the Albany Great Danes.
 In her freshman season, she scored three goals and added four assists in 17 games.

 Club career

 From 2015 to 2017, she played for Durham United FA in League1 Ontario.
 In 2015, she finished second in the league in goals with 18.
 In 2016, she scored one goal in four appearances.
 In 2017, she scored three goals in eight appearances.

 In 2018, she joined Calgary Foothills WFC in United Women's Soccer.

-Afterwards she joined joined French First Division club FC Fleury 91.
+Afterwards she joined French First Division club FC Fleury 91.
 She departed the club after one season.

 In the summer of 2019, she returned to the Foothills.
 She was named to the Week 9 Team of the Week after scoring a hat trick against the Colorado Pride.
 She was named to the All-UWS First Team and was named the UWS West Offensive Player of the Year.
 She then played two matches with Calgary Blizzard SC in the Alberta Major Soccer League.

 In 2020, she joined Rodez AF in the French second division.
 In the opening match of the season, she scored four goals in a 5-2 victory over Thonon Evian.
 Lamontagne would score 8 goals in 6 games in the 2020–21 season, and 9 goals in 18 games in the 2021–22 season, helping Rodez gain promotion to the first division.